RocketSauce83/Biovarmenne/README.md

 2. Enter and save your Mobiilivarmenne PIN code
 3. Tap "Open Accessibility Settings" and enable Biovarmenne
 4. Tap "Disable Battery Optimization" and allow unrestricted battery usage
+5. Allow notifications when prompted
+6. **Xiaomi/MIUI users:** Also enable "Display pop-up windows while running in background" and "Autostart" via the buttons in the app
-5. All status indicators should be green ✓
+7. All status indicators should be checked ✓

 ## Security